Arts & Culture

 They have been piercing observers of their times, leaving their works for posterity.

-Often misunderstood, even harassed by the critics, they were trailblazers of new artistic movements which transformed art forever and still fascinate scholars today.
+Often misunderstood and even harassed by critics, they were trailblazers of new artistic movements that transformed art forever and still fascinate scholars today.

 This series is a thrilling journey into the world of the most significant painting geniuses.